Search for a report, a publication, an expert...

 How can France and Europe fully capitalize on the "Indian moment" that is shaping the 21st century?
 Both are key players in India's pursuit of a balanced global power dynamic, as India will remain committed to diversifying its partnerships.

-Despite India's robust economic growth—8.4% in the last quarter of 2023—the economic relationship between Europe and India remains underwhelming.
-It is only the EU's tenth-largest trading partner, accounting for just 2.1% of European exports of goods.
+Despite India's robust economic growth-6.3% in the last quarter of 2024-the economic relationship between Europe and India remains underwhelming.
+It is only the EU's ninth-largest trading partner, accounting for just 2.2% of European exports of goods.

 The term "untapped potential" frequently describes our relationship with India.
 Yet European companies are well-positioned to meet some of its needs.
 The country, despite its macroeconomic successes, still faces classic development challenges.
-Christophe Jaffrelot and his co-authors delve into these issues in two insightful papers on India's food security and environmental concerns (water stress, air pollution, and deforestation).
+Christophe Jaffrelot and his co-authors delve into these issues in four insightful papers on food security, environmental concerns, industry, and regional disparities.

-These papers provide forward-looking scenarios up to 2050—with agriculture and the environment being particularly suited to twenty-five-year horizon scenarios—, outlining concrete avenues for reflection and opportunities for French and European businesses in specific sectors, while paving the way for a revitalized France-India and Europe-India dialogue.
+These papers provide forward-looking scenarios outlining concrete avenues for reflection and opportunities for French and European businesses in specific sectors, while paving the way for a revitalized France-India and Europe-India dialogue.

 The Challenge of Food Security